Association of Connecticut Library Boards

 Leading from the Future: Library Policy Development explores how libraries can effectively shape their policies for the future.
 Join Dawn La Valle from the Division of Library Development at the Connecticut State Library and Jan Glover from the Association of Connecticut Library Boards as they discuss the collaboration of library administration and the library board in creating library policies that can adapt to a changing landscape and serve their communities well.
 This session will outline the steps in developing, maintaining, and evaluating library policies as well as highlighting the roles of library trustees, library administration, and library staff.

-Click here to access resources from our previous workshops, webinars and conferences!
+Click here to access a link to this webinar and to resources from our previous workshops, webinars and conferences!

 RENEW YOUR MEMBERSHIP FOR 2025 (due in January)